akshitasingh0706/NaturallyDrifted/README.md

 ### Document Embeddings (Doc2Vec/ Word2Vec, Glove)

 #### Word2Vec
-An algorithm uses a neural network model to learn word associations from a large corpus of text.
+An algorithm that uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
 For further reading, please refer to the paper [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781)

 #### Doc2Vec
 An NLP tool for representing documents as a vector and is a generalizing of the word2vec method.
 For further usage guidance, please refer to the [Gensim documentation](https://radimrehurek.com/gensim/models/doc2vec.html)